How to Deal With Adversity: 3 Ways for Christians

 For instance, the issue of my mother being ill, on the one hand, revealed that my desire to gain blessings through faith was too strong; on the other hand, it revealed that my belief in God was too meager—I was afraid that my mother would leave us and didn’t believe that her illness was in God’s hands.

 Afterward, I prayed to God and entrusted my mother to God’s hands.
 Gradually, my state improved a lot and my spirit gained relaxation and freedom.
-I also wrote my mother and told her to pray, rely on God and learn lessons in her illness.
+I also wrote to my mother and told her to pray, rely on God and learn lessons in her illness.
 Thank God!
 When I truly came before God and was willing to obey God’s orchestrations regardless of my mother’s condition, a few days later my mother was discharged and gradually recovered.

 Through this experience, I have appreciated that when something trying happens, as long as we come before God with a pure heart, seek God’s will and practice according to God’s words, we will be able to live in a free and unrestrained way.